velomovies/performance-matters/README.md

 # Performance matters

+## AUDIT.md

+For performance matters I did some audits for the bootstrap documentation website.
+You can see my findings in the Audit.md.

 ## Project setup

 This project serves an adapted version of the [Bootstrap documentation website](http://getbootstrap.com/).
 It is based on the [github pages branche of Bootstrap](https://github.com/twbs/bootstrap/tree/gh-pages).